GVigne/TheSleepingLion/README.md

 Of course, you can also install The Sleeping Lion in a Python environment by following the instructions below.

-## Windows 11 users
-Windows 11 users also need to install the two fonts used in The Sleeping Lion.
-If those fonts aren't installed, The Sleeping Lion will not work properly.

-To install the fonts:
-- download the **Sakkal Majalla Bold** font.
-You can also find the .ttf file [here](src/thesleepinglion/assets/fonts/majallab.ttf).
-- download the **Pirata One** font.
-You can also find the .ttf file [here](src/thesleepinglion/assets/fonts/PirataOne-Regular.ttf).
-- open each font, then click the Install button.
-You are now set to use The Sleeping Lion!

 ## Linux users
 ### Dependencies
 The Sleeping Lion depends on PyGObject and manimpango, which require non-python dependencies.
 You can install those dependencies by running